LiXizhi/NPL/README.md

    - increase the version number in source.extension.vsixmanifest file
    - optional: modify CheckRegisterDebugEngine() in Connect.cs to allow auto registration.
    - modify NPLEngineWorker's include and lib to point to latest visual studio DIA SDK path.

+### Changes
+	- TODO: Stack view
+	- TODO: show a hierarchy of table sub objects in expression evaluation result.

+2015.12.11
+	- fixed having to press the Attach button twice by sending the OnLoadComplete event when receiving "Attached" event from NPL process.

+2015.11.14
+	- fixed debug engine dll registration
+	- changed dll name and guid.
+	- added a register button for manual registration in case multiple instances are registered.
+	- fixed dll load error for a wrong version of Microsoft.VisualStudio.Shell.Interop.12.0

+2014.2.5
+	- ported to visual studio 2013

+2010.5.15
+	- Attach process in vs 2010 is supported in addition to launch process.
+	- stepping into/over/out are fully supported.
+	- IPCDebugger.lua's debug_hook function is optimized to run much faster.